Last updated on December 3rd, 2021 at 01:14 am

-The Beaches in Greek islands rated among the top beaches in Europe and the world.
+The Beaches in Greece and the Greek islands are rated among the top beaches in Europe and the world.
 You find them everywhere in this beautiful country.

 You can find more than 1000 equally beautiful beaches scattered on a total length of almost 16.000km coastline.